GuillermoDelMont/Kotlin-City-Register/README.md

 # Kotlin-City-Register
 Android application development for city data registration and query.
+Made in Android Studio.